Government of Ireland: Term of office

-A new government is formed by the Taoiseach appointed after each general election after receiving the nomination of the Dáil.
-All members of the government are deemed to have resigned on the resignation of the Taoiseach.
-Therefore, a new government is appointed where there is a new Taoiseach within a single Dáil term.
+A new government is formed by the taoiseach appointed after each general election after receiving the nomination of the Dáil.
+All members of the government are deemed to have resigned on the resignation of the taoiseach.
+Therefore, a new government is appointed where there is a new taoiseach within a single Dáil term.
 The Constitution allows a Dáil term of no more than seven years, but a shorter period may be specified by law; this has been set as a maximum of five years.
-The Taoiseach may at any time advise the President to dissolve the Dáil, prompting a new general election.
-The President retains absolute discretion to refuse to grant a dissolution to a Taoiseach who has lost the confidence of the Dáil.
-To date, no President has refused the request of a Taoiseach to dissolve the Dáil.
+The taoiseach may at any time advise the president to dissolve the Dáil, prompting a new general election.

-The Taoiseach must retain the confidence of Dáil Éireann to remain in office.
-If the Taoiseach ceases "to retain the support of a majority in Dáil Éireann", the Taoiseach must resign unless they seek a dissolution of the Dáil which is granted by the President.
+The taoiseach must retain the confidence of Dáil Éireann to remain in office.
+If the taoiseach ceases "to retain the support of a majority in Dáil Éireann", the taoiseach must resign unless they seek a dissolution of the Dáil which is granted by the president.
 This applies only in cases of a motion of no confidence or loss of supply (rejection of a budget), rather than the defeat of the government in other legislation or Dáil votes.
+The president retains absolute discretion to refuse to grant a dissolution to a taoiseach who has lost the confidence of the Dáil.
+To date, no President has refused the request of a Taoiseach to dissolve the Dáil.

-The Taoiseach can direct the President to dismiss or accept the resignation of individual ministers.
-When the Taoiseach resigns, the entire Government is deemed to have resigned as a collective.
-However, in such a scenario, according to the Constitution, "the Taoiseach and the other members of the Government shall continue to carry on their duties until their successors shall have been appointed".
+The taoiseach can direct the president to dismiss or accept the resignation of individual ministers.
+When the taoiseach resigns, the entire government is deemed to have resigned as a collective.
+However, in such a scenario, according to the Constitution, "the Taoiseach and the other members of the government shall continue to carry on their duties until their successors shall have been appointed".

-On the dissolution of Dáil Éireann, ministers are no longer members of the Oireachtas.
+On the dissolution of Dáil Éireann, ministers who were TDs cease to be members of the Oireachtas.
 However, the Constitution also provides that "the members of the Government in the office at the date of a dissolution of Dáil Éireann shall continue to hold office until their successors shall have been appointed".

 Caretaker Government

-Where the resignation of the Taoiseach and government is not immediately followed by the appointment by the president of a new Taoiseach on the nomination of the Dáil, the outgoing government continues as a caretaker government to "carry out their duties until their successors have been appointed".
-This has happened when no candidate was nominated for Taoiseach when the Dáil first assembled after a general election, or, on one occasion, where a Taoiseach had lost the confidence of the Dáil, but there was not a dissolution of the Dáil followed by a general election.
+Where the resignation of the taoiseach and government is not immediately followed by the appointment by the president of a new taoiseach on the nomination of the Dáil, the outgoing government continues as a caretaker government to "carry out their duties until their successors have been appointed".
+This has happened when no candidate was nominated for taoiseach when the Dáil first assembled after a general election, or, on one occasion, where a taoiseach had lost the confidence of the Dáil, but there was not a dissolution of the Dáil followed by a general election.